Each time you create a new page, it'll be created with the default

 Pages can have multiple "revisions" (also known as "versions").

-Every new form starts with the revision
+Every new page starts with the revision

 1. Once you publish it, the revision gets locked, meaning you cannot make any changes to it anymore.
 The only way to introduce new changes is by creating a new revision.